Jedmonson-rin/quetta/README.md

-# Usage
+# Quetta

-Quetta is a Python bot using Google's Gmail API to respond to messages.
+A Python bot using Google's Gmail API to respond to messages.